If you want to gather honey, do not kick over the beehive

 Question: Does this mean I should never give critical feedback?

 Answer: You can be right, or you can be effective.
-Telling someone they’re an idiot might feel good, but it won’t change their mind or behavior.
+Telling someone they’re an idiot might feel good, but it won’t change their mind or behaviour.
 You’ve just kicked the hive and gotten stung for your trouble.

 Question: Is this about being manipulative?